nikouu/mGBA-lua-socket-loadtest/README.md

 ### Digging into max latency

 But why does it seem so consistent across all the recent benchmarks?
 I suspect it's because the first connection of a socket takes time.
 And when looking at it across different RPS benchmarks, it's very often the first one of the socket pool making the initial connection.
 The max otherwise, funnily enough is around 50-60ms!
+Might be worth in the future looking at the 95th or 99th percentile as well.

 ## Version 7 - Tidy up